🧬

 Unique facts and fascinating details

-• Golden Retrievers have a 'soft mouth' allowing them to carry objects without damaging them.
+• They possess a 'soft mouth,' allowing them to carry game without damaging it.

 Frequently Asked Questions